Sustainability in Our Products and Packaging

 We’ve made good progress already:

-- Sustainability improvements have been made to over 49 percent of our product portfolio since 2011, just shy of our goal of 50 percent by 2020.
+- By the end of fiscal year 2019, sustainability improvements have been made to over 58% of our product portfolio since 2011, exceeding our goal of 50% by 2020.
 This is on top of the same achievement between 2005 and 2011.

-- More than 90 percent of the packages that house our products are recyclable.
+- 92% of the packages that house our products are recyclable.

-- 99 percent of our direct packaging fiber is made from recycled or certified sustainable sources.
+- More than 99% of paper-based packaging we purchase is made from recycled or certified sustainable virgin fiber.

 In addition, we make sure our products are assessed for potential impacts to the environment, looking at things like biodegradation and bioaccumulation as well as impacts on septic systems, aquatic life, birds and other wildlife.